owenpelito64/Training/PHP_with_Laravel/Section Notes/Section8_Laravel_Fundamentals_Migrations.md

 - $ php artisan migrate:rollback :: this rolls back the last migration you did / deletes the latest migration.

+- $ php artisan make:migration 'make a descriptive name for migration' --table='name of the table' :: this will make a new migration to add a column on an existing table.

+- $ php artisan migrate:refresh :: reset and re-run all migrations.

+- $ php artisan migrate:status :: Checks all the migrations and give you a status if that migration already ran or not.

 [Refer to this database documentation if ever get lost/stuck with database](https://laravel.com/docs/9.x/database)